 Surmang Kagyu Order

-The Surmang Kagyu Order is a ngakpa order founded by direct students of the 11th Trungpa Tulku to establish a means for people to both enter and follow to fruition the Kagyu-Nyingma and Shambhala path Chogyam Trungpa Rinpoche developed for his western students.
+The Surmang Kagyu Order is a ngakpa order founded by direct students of the 11th Trungpa Tulku to establish a means for people to both enter and follow to fruition the Kagyu and Nyingma path Chogyam Trungpa Rinpoche developed for his western students.

 Trungpa Rinpoche was a renowned meditation master and dedicated his life to the authentic transmission of the Buddhadharma to the West.
 In turn, he entrusted his direct students with this transmission.
 When engaged wholeheartedly, the path he created and his practice instructions are a complete and authentic transmission of the enlightened mind of the Surmang Kagyu Lineage.
 This transmission is available to anyone who engages the path with a wholehearted commitment.
 The Surmang Kagyu Order is devoted to the propagation of these teachings.